What is a Statutory Nuisance Anyway?!

 In addition, the vast majority of cases that are presented to the local authority are ongoing issues (rather than one-off issues) where a state of affairs exists.

-We have much more information detailing what is a statutory nuisance in our members’ area along with hundreds of other resources.
+We have much more information detailing what is a statutory nuisance in our tutorial along with hundreds of other resources.